Educational Leadership

 EDDL 7080 Leveraging Instructional Design for Equitable Outcomes 3 Credits

 The base of optimal student learning starts with the instructional design process.
-Students in this course will learn how to develop as well as lead the process of developing units of learning embedded with strategies for equity to optimize learning for all.
+Students in this course will become familiar with cognitive and learning theories, how to develop as well as lead the process of curriculum units that are embedded with strategies for equity to optimize learning for all.

 EDDL 7085 Re-Imagining Technology for Social Action 3 Credits